For Grace’s Women In Pain

 101 Ideas to Empower Women In Chronic Pain

-As you all know, just getting through any day with persistent pain is a challenge.
+As you all know, just getting through any day with pain is a challenge.

-For Grace has assembled these easy-to-do, self-empowering tools and resources to help you better manage your pain, improve your care and, ultimately, enhance your overall wellness.
+For Grace has gathered these easy-to-do, self-empowering suggestions and resources to help you better manage your pain, improve your care and, ultimately, enhance your overall wellness.

 - Take a long bubble bath and light some candles.